ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Abstract

 \section{Abstract}

-\joey{ Event-based visual odometry is a specific branch of visual Simultaneous Localization and Mapping (SLAM) techniques, which aims at solving tracking and mapping sub-problems in parallel by exploiting the special working principles of neuromorphic (\ie, event-based) cameras.
-Due to the motion-dependent nature of event data, explicit data association (\ie, feature matching) under large-baseline view-point changes is hardly established, making direct methods a more rational choice.
+Event-based visual odometry is a specific branch of visual Simultaneous Localization and Mapping (SLAM) techniques, which aims at solving tracking and mapping sub-problems (typically in parallel), by exploiting the special working principles of neuromorphic (\ie, event-based) cameras.
+Due to the motion-dependent nature of event data, explicit data association (\ie, feature matching) under large-baseline viewpoint changes is difficult to establish, making direct methods a more rational choice.
 However, state-of-the-art direct methods are limited by the high computational complexity of the mapping sub-problem and the degeneracy of camera pose tracking in certain degrees of freedom (DoF) in rotation.
-In this paper, we resolve these issues by building an event-based stereo visual-inertial odometry system on top of our previous direct pipeline Event-based Stereo Visual Odometry~\cite{zhou2021event}.
-Specifically, to speed up the mapping operation, we propose an efficient strategy for sampling \revision{contour points} according to the local dynamics of events.
+In this paper, we tackle these issues by building an event-based stereo visual-inertial odometry system on top of a direct pipeline~\cite{zhou2021event}.
+Specifically, to speed up the mapping operation, we propose an efficient strategy for sampling contour points according to the local dynamics of events.
 The mapping performance is also improved in terms of structure completeness and local smoothness by merging the temporal stereo and static stereo results.
-To circumvent the degeneracy of camera pose tracking in recovering the pitch and yaw components of general six-DoF motion, we introduce IMU measurements as motion priors via pre-integration.
+To circumvent the degeneracy of camera pose tracking in recovering the pitch and yaw components of general 6-DoF motion, we introduce IMU measurements as motion priors via pre-integration.
 To this end, a compact back-end is proposed for continuously updating the IMU bias and predicting the linear velocity, enabling an accurate motion prediction for camera pose tracking.
 The resulting system scales well with modern high-resolution event cameras and leads to better global positioning accuracy in large-scale outdoor environments.
-Extensive evaluations on five publicly available datasets \revision{featuring different resolutions and scenarios} justify the superior performance of the proposed system against five state-of-the-art methods.
-We release our pipeline as an open-source software for future research in this field.}
+Extensive evaluations on five publicly available datasets featuring different resolutions and scenarios justify the superior performance of the proposed system against five state-of-the-art methods.
+Compared to ESVO~\cite{zhou2021event}, our new pipeline significantly reduces the camera pose tracking error by $40\%$--$80\%$ and $20\%$–-$80\%$ in terms of absolute trajectory error and relative pose error, respectively; at the same time, the mapping efficiency is improved by a factor of five.
+We release our pipeline as an open-source software for future research in this field.